top of page

 • In all actions, one has to weigh whats right in the sight of Alahayim not man, to ensure we are keeping His commandments unless given commandment from the Lord, that we may be good and faithful servants in his sight:

-• Through the law and testimonies, obeying Ahayah’s voice is above all and our simplicity is to be truly good walking in what is right in the sight of Alahayim obeying his voice regardless of what others may think, so that we may live:
+• Through the law and testimonies, obeying Ahayah’s voice in singleness, seeking to please Him, is above all; and our simplicity is to be truly good, walking in what is right in His sight, obeying His voice regardless of what others may think, so that we may live:

 Matthew 4:4